5 Mistakes to avoid when coming to Slovenia

 Russian won’t get you very far (Na zdravje! excluded)

 Slovenia has been a meeting area of the Slavic, Germanic, Romance, and Uralic linguistic and cultural regions.
 Which makes it the most complex meeting point of languages in Europe.
 The official and national language of Slovenia is Slovene, which is spoken by a large majority of the population.
 Even though some of the words might be similar to Russian, Czech, Slovak (or maybe even to Polish), most people in Slovenia don’t speak these languages.
-To have a better experience or even a bit of conversation with the kind locals, you can do what the well prepared travelers do – write down and learn some basic Slovene words.
+To have a better experience or even a bit of conversation with the kind locals, you can do what the well prepared travellers do – write down and learn some basic Slovene words.

 No need for a car in the capital city Ljubljana